truemagic-coder/meteor-leaflet/README.md

     ```

 ## GeoJSON Conversion
+We created a example branch using the geojson npm package in the [meteor-leaflet-demo](https://github.com/bevanhunt/meteor-leaflet-demo/tree/geojson)

-I suggest the free web service - [Orge Web Service](http://ogre.adc4gis.com/)
+There is also [Orge Web Service](http://ogre.adc4gis.com/) for conversion.

 ## License
 MIT